 We periodically evaluate the carrying value of inventory on hand for potential excess amount over demand using the same lower of cost or market approach as that used to value the inventory.
-We initially introduced Qsymia in September 2012, and for nearly three years post launch sales have not met earlier pre-launch expectations.
-During this same period, three other competitive products also have been launched in the anti-obesity market with marginal success.
+We introduced Qsymia in September 2012, and to date post-launch sales have not met pre-launch expectations.
 Collectively, the U.S. market for new branded anti-obesity pharmacotherapeutics has developed at a substantially lower rate than expected.
-The relatively shallow obesity market trajectory, combined with lower-than-anticipated Qsymia uptake and our ongoing regulatory obligations in support of the brand, have led to a thorough reevaluation of our operations and a re-sizing of our commercial and corporate headcount.
-In April 2015, we reduced our sales territories from 150 to 90.
-On July 30, 2015, we announced a corporate restructuring plan that will reduce our headcount and expenses, with an objective of achieving neutral or positive operating cash flows by year-end 2016.
-We will be reducing our Qsymia sales force to fifty territories and streamlining further our headquarters headcount resulting in the elimination of approximately 60 job positions.
-As a result of these actions, our future sales forecast of Qsymia has been reduced and has resulted in excess inventory of Qsymia.
-For the three and six months ended June 30, 2015, we recognized an inventory impairment charge of \$29.5 million, primarily for Qsymia API inventory in excess of demand in addition to certain STENDRA raw materials.
-In addition, we will incur additional charges for severance and facility closure of approximately \$3.6 million in the third quarter of 2015.
+The lower-than-anticipated Qsymia uptake and our ongoing regulatory obligations in support of the brand led to a reevaluation of our operations and a re-sizing of our commercial and corporate headcount.
+In April 2015, we reduced our sales territories from 150 to 90 and, in July 2015, we further reduced our headcount and expenses, with an objective of achieving neutral or positive operating cash flows by year-end 2016.
+We reduced our Qsymia sales force to fifty territories and further streamlined our headquarters headcount resulting in the elimination of approximately 60 job positions.
+As a result of these actions, our future sales forecast of Qsymia was reduced, resulting in inventory in excess of Qsymia projected sales.
+For the nine months ended September 30, 2015, we recognized an inventory impairment charge of \$29.5 million, primarily for Qsymia API inventory in excess of demand.
+In addition, for the three and nine months ended September 30, 2015, we incurred severance costs of \$2.5 million in connection with our July 2015 corporate restructuring plan.
 We expect annual savings of approximately \$14.4 million in operating expenses beginning in fiscal year 2016.